adamdeprince/bsort/submission.md

 The median runtime was 21,159 seconds.
 The mean power consumption was 47,969 joules for a processing performance of 208,464 records per joule.

+During execution CPU consumption was approximately 25% of one core, but sampling was limited to occational random sampling minimize power consumption and memory pressure.

 The results of valsort are:

 ```